a

 Executive General Manager | Lady Elliot Island Eco Resort

-Amy Gash, Executive General Manager of Lady Elliot Island Eco Resort, grew up on the Great Barrier Reef.
-With a tourism degree and hands-on experience across island operations, she champions sustainable tourism, industry leadership, and storytelling while inspiring future generations and promoting reef conservation across Australia.
+Amy Gash, Executive General Manager of Lady Elliot Island Eco Resort, grew up on the Great Barrier Reef and has built her career around sustainable tourism and environmental stewardship.
+With a tourism degree and extensive hands-on experience across island operations, she is passionate about creating meaningful visitor experiences while protecting the natural environment.
+Amy is a strong advocate for industry leadership, storytelling and reef conservation, using her platform to inspire future generations and promote sustainable tourism practices across Australia.

 Daniel Walsh